Unfortunately, the magic of The Witches (2020) stops once its big spell is cast.

 The Witches (2020) Synopsis

-Unlike The Craft: Legacy, I do remember when I watched the first movie adaptation of Roald Dahl’s The Witches.
-It was on TV, in the mid-90s.
-I greatly loved the show too.
+Unlike The Craft: Legacy, I remember when I watched the first movie adaptation of Roald Dahl’s The Witches.
+It was on Singaporean TV in the mid-90s.
+I greatly loved the show.

 Why did I love it?
 Oh, Anjelica Huston, of course.
-The magic and the wicked glee as well.
-And the truly hysterical climax.
+The magic and the wicked glee too.
+And the truly, truly hysterical climax.

 This Robert Zemeckis remake retains the darker flesh of that classic masterpiece, and included several character updates to suit modern tastes.
 On that, I have to say the macabre delight in the first half of the show was sinfully delightful.
 Anne Hathaway, in a role positively perfect for her, was sheer indulgence to watch too.